ryan-mcclue/emt/misc/course-notes.md

 UNIT TEST TYPES:
-state based testing good for independent modules i.e. operate on the edge of the system, e.g. math functions, drivers (gpio), storage modules
+state based testing good for independent modules i.e. operate on the edge of the system, e.g. math functions, drivers (gpio; they typically just affect state of registers; this is where setup and teardown functions useful), storage modules, or literal state machines

 interaction based testing good for modules that glue things together

 1. Perform green-field testing (most likely only white box tests) Naming based on behaviour, e.g. test_Input0ShouldReturn10, etc.
 (or test_Input0_should_Return10, test_SetPinAsOutput_SHOULD_NotUpdateDirection_WHEN_PinIsNotValid)
-Once specifics are done do general, e.g. test_InputNShouldReturnValidResponse
+Once specifics are done do general, e.g. test_InputNShouldReturnValidResponse TODO(Ryan): .vimrc Auto-add test verbs as comments in test files

 2. Perform error conditions.
 How these errors are handled is determined by product requirements, company policy (all errors are logged to a file) and finally falling back on your own judgement